VU-IVM/gtsm3-era5-nrt/README.md

 	- include spinup in yearly files
     - set initial timesteps to zero to allow for SLR correction
 - `p3_prepare_run.py` functionality to prepare the GTSM model
     - copy model files and use template to change folder paths
+	- this scripts assumes `Tunit=S` in the mdu file
 - `p4_postprocess_FM.py` functionality to proprocess GTSM simulation results
     - remove spinup
 	- convert netcdf output into CDS appropiate format